Understanding SmartPush Metrics (for SHOPLINE Merchants)

 SmartPush Metrics allows you to leverage synced data from your store to build audience segments and trigger automations.
-This article explains the core concepts and how to use these metrics to implement precision marketing strategies.
+This article explains the core concepts, behavioral events (such as Add to Cart and Checkout), and how to use these metrics to implement precision marketing strategies.

 Concept Overview